NirmalGit/electron-faker-angular/README.md

 #  Scenario-Based Flows with Diagrams

-Below are the most important flows in the application, step-by-step explanation.
+Below are the most important flows in the application,step-by-step explanation.
 These will help new team members visualize and understand how data and events move through the system.

 ---